hypesystem/static-page-blog/README.md

 An obvious improvement would be adding an existing templating engine, and using its flow.
 What I have written here is a bit wobbly and very hard to extend.
+[Twig](http://twig.sensiolabs.org/doc/installation.html) looks like a good choice, but this should be deferred until a package manager exists.

 The current work flow is a bit cumbersome.
 It can definitely be improved with developer tools (like grunt watching and building on change).